 If it’s helpful, see this parchment paper rounds for cakes video & post.

 Garnishes for Fresh Berry Cream Cake

 - Whipped Cream: I recommend the whipped cream recipe below, which yields plenty for a 3 layer 8 or 9 inch cake.
 (See recipe note about a 6 inch cake.)
 It’s a slightly scaled up version of my vanilla whipped cream.
-I add a little almond extract for extra flavor, but that’s optional.
+I add a little almond extract for extra flavor like I do in my berry icebox cake, but that’s optional.
 You know what would be equally tasty?
-The mocha whipped cream from my flourless chocolate cake— double that whipped cream to ensure you have enough for a 3 layer 8 or 9 inch cake.
+The mocha whipped cream from my flourless chocolate cake—double that whipped cream to ensure you have enough for a 3 layer 8 or 9 inch cake.
 Interested in chocolate whipped cream?
 Add 3 Tablespoons of unsweetened cocoa powder and 1 extra Tablespoon of confectioners’ sugar to the recipe below.
 You could also flavor the whipped cream with various extracts such as lemon extract, orange extract, coconut extract, etc. Leave out the almond extract, replace with 1/2 teaspoon of your desired flavor, taste the finished whipped cream, then fold in more extract if desired.